Rise to Success: Career Highlights of Kyrie Irving

 Discover the career path of Kyrie Irving, from the first major opportunity to industry-changing achievements.

-In August 2009, Kyrie Irving led the USA East to the tournament title in the Nike Global Challenge and was named the MVP with 21.3 points and 4.3 assists per game.
+In August 2009, Kyrie Irving led the USA East to the tournament title in the Nike Global Challenge, earning MVP honors with 21.3 points and 4.3 assists per game.

 January 19, 2010: Selected to Junior National Select Team

-On January 19, 2010, Kyrie Irving was selected to the 2010 Junior National Select Team.
+On January 19, 2010, Kyrie Irving was selected to the 2010 Junior National Select Team, which played at the 2010 Nike Hoop Summit.

-June 2010: FIBA Americas Under-18 Championship Gold Medal
+June 2010: Won Gold at FIBA Americas Under-18 Championship

 In 2011, Kyrie Irving announced that he would forgo his final three seasons of eligibility and enter the NBA draft, where he was selected with the first overall pick by the Cleveland Cavaliers.

-In 2011, Kyrie Irving joined the Cleveland Cavaliers after playing one year of college basketball for the Duke Blue Devils.
+In 2011, Kyrie Irving joined the Cleveland Cavaliers after playing college basketball for the Duke Blue Devils.

 2011: Drafted into the NBA

-In 2011, Kyrie Irving was selected by the Cleveland Cavaliers with the first overall pick in the NBA draft and was named Rookie of the Year.
+In 2011, Kyrie Irving was selected by the Cleveland Cavaliers with the first overall pick in the NBA draft.

 In 2012, Kyrie Irving appeared on an episode of the Disney XD series Kickin' It.